kmarkus/microblx/std_blocks/trig/README.md

-If the chain execution exceeds `runtime_ns`, the kernel throttles the thread for the remainder of the period and (on Linux ≥ 4.16) sends `SIGXCPU`. ptrig catches this signal, logs a warning, and increments the counter on the `deadline_throt_cnt` output port so applications can monitor overruns.
+If the chain execution exceeds `runtime_ns`, the kernel throttles the thread for the remainder of the period and (on Linux ≥ 4.16) sends `SIGXCPU`. ptrig catches this signal and increments the counter on the `deadline_throt_cnt` output port so applications can monitor overruns.
+As with `overrun_cnt`, each overrun is logged at debug level and the cumulative total is logged as a warning on stop.

 > **Note:** `SCHED_DEADLINE` requires `CAP_SYS_NICE`.
 Do not use
 > `setcap cap_sys_nice+ep` on the interpreter — file capabilities set